Clutha Community Hub

 In 2016 Clutha District Council received a commissioned report from BECA providing an detailed seismic assessment of the main Council buildings and halls.

 This report assessed the Balclutha War Memorial Hall, in respect of life safety impacts of occupants, at 18% of New Building Strength, putting it in the 'Earthquake Prone' category.
-Read the BECA report here (this is a large file) and the appendix dealing with the Information and Service Centre here.
+The BECA report and the appendix dealing with the Information and Service Centre here.

 As part of the Our Place Balclutha community consultation residents were asked for their opinions about the future of the Balclutha Memorial Hall.
 Three options were suggested